-March 18, 2019
+March 19, 2020

-To the Shareholders of TORCHMARK CORPORATION (the Company):
+To the Shareholders of GLOBE LIFE INC. (the Company):

-Torchmark Corporation's 2019 Annual Meeting of Shareholders (Annual Meeting) will be held at Company headquarters, 3700 South Stonebridge Drive, McKinney, Texas 75070 at 10:00 a.m., Central Daylight Time, on Thursday, April 25, 2019.
-The Annual Meeting will be conducted using Robert's Rules of Order and Torchmark Corporation's Shareholders' Rights Policy.
-This policy is posted on the Company's website at www.torchmarkcorp.com/investors or you may obtain a printed copy by writing to the Corporate Secretary at 3700 South Stonebridge Drive, McKinney, Texas 75070.
+Globe Life Inc.'s 2020 Annual Meeting of Shareholders (Annual Meeting) will be held at Company headquarters, 3700 South Stonebridge Drive, McKinney, Texas 75070 at 10:00 a.m., Central Daylight Time, on Thursday, April 30, 2020.
+The Annual Meeting will be conducted using Robert's Rules of Order and Globe Life Inc.'s Shareholders' Rights Policy.
+This policy is posted on the Company's website at https://investors.globelifeinsurance.com under the Corporate Governance heading or you may obtain a printed copy by writing to the Corporate Secretary at 3700 South Stonebridge Drive, McKinney, Texas 75070.